Informfully/Documentation/docs/source/database.rst

 articleTotalLikes*
 ------------------

-**Description** The collection keeps track of the total likes/dislikes of the users in an experiment.
+**Description** The collection tracks the total likes/dislikes of users in an experiment.

 .. list-table::
    :widths: 25 25 50